Turn any old piece of furniture into a beautiful, functional, DIY market display with a lick of paint and some clever engineering 😉

 You might also be interested in: How I made $607 in my first online market, and how you can too!

 The coat hanger wire was the perfect gauge to hold several earring tags at once quite steadily, without being too difficult to bend.

 Finally I covered the whole thing in Mod-Podge to give it a nice glossy sheen.

 And that’s it!
 The drawer is easy to carry by the handle, so you could hang all your earring tags the day before and not have to worry about setting it all up on the morning of the market, which I always found really time consuming and a bit stressful when doing a market stall.
 The more prepared you are before actually arriving, the better!

 Have you made any of your own market display set up?
-Post a link in the comments below so I can check it out! =)
+Post a link in the Makers Co community group so I can check it out! =)